Anisha100156/Koach-internship-task/react-user-profile/README.md

 ## Features

-Modern UI Design with a clean and attractive layout User Profile section displaying the user details in engaging card format User Activity Sections that highlights user posts and their activities over the web Animations that enhances the user interaction with pop-in, pop-up effect
+Modern UI Design with a clean and attractive layout.\
+User Profile section displaying the user details in engaging card format.\
+User Activity Sections that highlights user posts and their activities over the web.\
+Animations that enhances the user interaction with pop-in, pop-up effect.\

 ### Technologies used
 React.js- For building interactive interface and resuable UI components